 - Ways of developing and sustaining the AT sector

-Note: The Accounting Technicians guide is provided for use and reference at no charge to any professional accountancy organisation and other relevant organisations.
+Note: The Accounting Technicians publications are provided for use and reference at no charge to any professional accountancy organisation and other relevant organisations.
 However, written permission from CAPA is required to reproduce, store, transmit or make other similar uses of the materials contained in any of the above, both in printed or digital formats and by electronic links.
 Contact the CAPA Secretariat for permission.